zentrum-lexikographie/dwdsmor/README.md

 ## Building DWDSmor lexica and transducers

-For building DWDSmor lexica and transducers, run after aquiring the DWDS
+For building DWDSmor lexica and transducers, run after acquiring the DWDS
 sources:

 ```sh